How to set up Google My Business: A guide

 Bulk verification - This applies if you operate 10 or more locations for the same business (except service businesses), and allows you to bulk-verify all locations at once.
 If you are eligible, click ‘Chain’ in your verification options and fill out all the details requested; verification can take up to a week.

 Step 3: Optimise your business listing

-Now you’re officially set up and verified, it’s time to bulk out your GMB listing with all the valuable information it needs.
+Now your Google My Business is officially set up and verified, it’s time to bulk out your listing with all the valuable information it needs.
 Your verified business listing will now show up in your Google My Business dashboard; select it and click “Info”.
 This will then show you multiple boxes and options where you can add key information, including a business profile picture, your service areas, your opening/operating hours, accessibility information, your website URL and much more.

 Something to be aware of is the fact that anyone can “Suggest An Edit” on a Google My Business profile.
 This makes it very important for you as the business owner to do two things: